openmapeditor/openmapeditor/README.md

 # OpenMapEditor

 OpenMapEditor is a simple, powerful web-based editor for creating, viewing, and managing geographic data like paths and markers.
-Built with Leaflet.js, it supports interactive drawing, file import/export (GPX, KML, GeoJSON), routing, elevation profiles, and custom styling.
+Built with Leaflet.js, it supports interactive drawing, file import/export (GPX, KML, GeoJSON), routing, elevation profiles, custom styling, and Strava activity integration.

 ---